Ch. 2: Cover Letter Format

 (The numbers in the document above match the sections below)

 In the contact info you want to include your name, address, city, state, zip code, phone number, and email address.
 Even though much of this information has been stated multiple times, you want it to be in one place and visible to whomever is reading your document.
 To keep a professional cover letter format, the contact information must be at the top, but can be aligned left, right, or centered - depending on how you want your cover letter to look.

 Contact information example:

 2. Employer Contact Information

-If you have your employer's contact info, put it here.
-You can probably find most of what you need on Google.
-This list includes their name, title, company name, address, city, state, and zip code.
+If you have your employer's contact info, put it here, and you can find most of what you need on Google or the company’s website.
+The employer’s contact info list includes their name, title, company name, address, city, state, and zip code.
 Do everything you can to find the specific hiring manager's information.
 A good place to search is LinkedIn.com.

 Employer contact information example: